BartKeulen/smartstart/docs/tutorial.rst

   * We have added a legend to the plots
   * An output directory for the plots is defined, when the output_dir argument is used in the :meth:`~smartstart.utilities.plot.plot_summary` method the figures will be automatically saved in that directory.
   * This time we use the :meth:`~smartstart.utilities.plot.average_reward_std_episode` type instead of :meth:`~smartstart.utilities.plot.average_reward_episode`.
 Since we have multiple results per experiment this is a good way to show the variation in the results.
+  * The format for the step per episode plot is .png instead of the standard and preferred format .eps.
+The reason for this is the that .eps can't save the transparent area around the mean and will become opaque.
+You can try it out to see for yourself.